MaximeThm/Markovitz_Portfolio_Optimization/README.md

 ![Screenshot 2020-10-24 at 16 46 23](https://user-images.githubusercontent.com/35689674/97084800-b0bb7200-1619-11eb-8280-f1209b9f4822.png)

 Have fun with this programm !
-Tweak arounds the parameters and message me if you find a really nice combination of assets ;)
+Tweak around the parameters and message me if you find a really nice combination of assets ;)